Carya tomentosa

-Carya tomentosa, (mockernut hickory, mockernut, white hickory, whiteheart hickory, hognut, bullnut) is a tree in the Juglandaceae or walnut family.
-The most abundant of the hickories, common in the eastern half of the US, it is long lived, sometimes reaching the age of 500 years.
+Carya tomentosa, commonly known as mockernut hickory, mockernut, white hickory, whiteheart hickory, hognut, bullnut, is a species of tree in the walnut family Juglandaceae.
+The most abundant of the hickories, and common in the eastern half of the United States, it is long lived, sometimes reaching the age of 500 years.
 A straight-growing hickory, a high percentage of its wood is used for products where strength, hardness, and flexibility are needed.
 The wood makes excellent fuel wood, as well.
-The leaves turn yellow in Autumn.